Manhattan Gardens: History and planning

 The origins of the Manhattan Gardens, formerly named as the "Manhattan Garden City" before the Araneta City brand relaunch, were first traced in the following months after the People Power Revolution.
 As business optimism grew during the Presidency of Corazon Aquino, Araneta Group CEO Jorge L. Araneta launched a mixed-use residential and retail development, named the "Manhattan Tower" project.
 The project became a hit to local and foreign investors, and groundbreaking began in 1988, located along the present location of the Manhattan Parkview complex.
-However, the project hit a snag and was scrapped in 1989 in the aftermath of the 1989 coup attempt that rocked Metro Manila.
+However, the project hit a snag and was scrapped in 1989 in the aftermath of the 1989 coup attempt that rocked Metro Manila, and was followed by the financial problems of the Araneta Group during the 1990s due to stiff competition between other central business districts and bigger malls, as well as rising expenses and maintenance costs in maintaining its buildings and facilities.

 As the Araneta Center began deteriorating in the 1990s, the shops within the area began to shut its doors due to financial issues, political uncertainties, and rising competition from newer malls within Metro Manila.
 A few years later, as the Araneta Group managed to stabilize its financial foundations, the planned development was revived and was part of the Araneta City master plan unveiled in 2000.
 The plans for the redevelopment project are composed of the initial mixed-use residential and retail component, known then as the "Manhattan Mall", consisting a two-storey mall with 19000 m2 of retail space, and a residential development with direct connections to the MRT 3 Cubao and LRT 2 Cubao stations; the Millennium Mall, which currently serves as the foundation of today's Gateway Mall; the Manila Tower, a planned 300 m mixed-use tower; the Novotel Manila Araneta City and the Araneta City Cyberpark, with direct connections to other properties at the Araneta City via elevated walkways and pedestrian sidewalks.
 In 2005, an agreement was signed between Jorge Araneta and Andrew Tan for the construction of the project.
 The demolition for the old buildings to give way for the new project began in 2006, and was completed in 2007, while the overall construction of the complex began within 2007, with the erection of the Manhattan Parkway, and in 2011, as the Manhattan Parkview and the Manhattan Heights followed suit.
 The project consists of 18 residential towers, which will have 9,000 estimated units upon completion and will soon house an estimated 36,000 residents.
+Deshazo Group, Jones Lang LaSalle Inc., and Colliers International were tapped as the primary consultants of the development of the Manhattan Garden's master plan.